home-assistant/home-assistant.io/source/_integrations/cast.markdown

 This app doesn't retrieve its own metadata, so if you want the cast interface or media player card to show titles and/or images you will have to provide the data yourself.
 See the examples below.

 Note: Media ID is NOT the 8 digit alpha-numeric in the URL, it can be found by right-clicking the playing video.
-E.g., <https://www.bbc.co.uk/iplayer/episode/b09w7fd9/bitz-bob-series-1-1-castle-makeover> shows:
+E.g., [this episode](https://www.bbc.co.uk/iplayer/episode/b09w7fd9/bitz-bob-series-1-1-castle-makeover) shows:

     2908kbps | dash (mf_cloudfront_dash_https)
     b09w70r2 | 960x540